Katherine Mansfield: Early life

 Kathleen Mansfield Beauchamp was born in 1888 into a socially prominent Wellington family in Thorndon.
 Her grandfather Arthur Beauchamp briefly represented the electorate in parliament.
 Her father Harold Beauchamp became the chairman of the Bank of New Zealand and was knighted in 1923.
 Her mother was Annie Burnell Beauchamp (née Dyer), whose brother married the daughter of Richard Seddon.
-Her extended family included the author Countess Elizabeth von Arnim, and her great-granduncle was a Victorian artist Charles Robert Leslie.
+Her extended family included the author Countess Elizabeth von Arnim, and her great-grand uncle was a Victorian artist Charles Robert Leslie.

 Mansfield had two elder sisters, a younger sister and a younger brother.
 In 1893, for health reasons, the Beauchamp family moved from Thorndon to the country suburb of Karori, where Mansfield spent the happiest years of her childhood.
 She used some of those memories as an inspiration for the short story "Prelude".

 The family returned to Wellington in 1898.
 Mansfield's first printed stories appeared in the High School Reporter and the Wellington Girls' High School magazine in 1898 and 1899.
 Her first formally published story "His Little Friend" appeared the following year in a society magazine, New Zealand Graphic and Ladies Journal.

-In 1902, at age 13-14, Mansfield became enamoured of Arnold Trowell, a cellist, but her feelings were for the most part not reciprocated.
+In 1902, at age 13–14, Mansfield became enamoured of Arnold Trowell, a cellist, but her feelings were for the most part not reciprocated.
 Mansfield was herself an accomplished cellist, having received lessons from Trowell's father.